cyberkaida/reverse-engineering-assistant/DEVELOPER.md

 ## Design

-ReVa is two components:
+ReVa is three components:
 - An extension/plugin (Ghidra, Binary Ninja, etc.)
+- `reva-server` - The LLM interface
-- The inference component (LLM)
+- `reva-chat` - The chat UI

-These two components talk to each other using gRPC.
+These three components talk to each other using gRPC.
-The extension launches the inference when it starts.
+The extension launches `reva-server` when it starts and manages its lifetime. `reva-chat` communicates with the extension and `reva-server`.

+There is a one to one relationship between the extension and `reva-server` instances.
+There is a many to one relationship of `reva-chat` to the extension and server.

-The inference component is written in Python and can use Ollama and OpenAI for inference.
+`reva-server` is written in Python and can use
+Ollama and OpenAI for inference.
 The Ollama server can be local or remote.

 The [protocol](./protocol/) directory contains the protobuf definitions for each message type and a definition for the functions provided.
-Services are small and can be hosten on either the extension or the inference side.
+Services are small and can be hosted on either the extension or the inference side.
 This allows the LLM to ask the extension for information, or the extension to ask the LLM for analysis.

+The `reva-chat` client first locates the running extension, and then gets details of the `reva-server` started by that extension.
+The `/tmp/.reva` directory is used to find running extensions.

 ## Building the Ghidra extension

 You will need:
 - Ghidra installed, with the `GHIDRA_INSTALL_DIR` environment variable set to the path to your install
 - The [gradle and JDK required by Ghidra](https://github.com/NationalSecurityAgency/ghidra/blob/master/README.md#build)
+> Note: This means Gradle 7 for Ghidra and gRPC support!

 The [Ghidra extension](./ghidra-assistant) is built like any other Ghidra extension.
 Running `gradle` will generate a `dist/` directory